Our research is editorially independent but we may earn a commission for purchases made through our links.

 There’s a huge lake culture across the state that’s fun, friendly, and carefree.
-So today, we’re highlighting 10 of the best lakes to get outside and enjoy a little nice weather and sunshine.
+So today, we’re highlighting the best lakes to get outside and enjoy a little nice weather and sunshine.
 Whether you’re a local looking to relax or a tourist interested in exploring the local scene, there’s a lot waiting for you at Texas’ lakes.
 Of note, natural lakes are rare in Texas, so many of these destinations are actually reservoirs.
 Regardless, now’s the time to hop in a boat, get in a kayak, or grab a fishing pole, because these are some of the best recreation lakes you’ll find anywhere in America.

-A great weekend getaway destination for Houston is Lake Conroe, because it’s only about 60 minutes north of the city.
+A great weekend getaway from Houston is Lake Conroe because it’s only about 60 minutes north of the city.
 Jet skiing, wakeboarding, and water skiing are popular here, and equipment is available for rent nearby.
 If you don’t want to spend all your time on the water, there’s plenty of other things to do around Lake Conroe as well.
 For example, there are some great golf courses nearby, as well as amazing restaurants for traveling foodies.
 There is a nice La Quinta Inn and a Baymont Inn in Conroe.

 Toledo Bend is another lake/reservoir area that’s located on the Sabine River.
 It’s on the border of Texas and Louisiana and makes for an excellent day trip destination.
 This is a manmade body of water that’s perfect for boating, swimming, wakeboarding, and water skiing.
 Fishermen often catch largemouth bass in this lake.
 On land, visitors come here for picnics, camping, and hunting.
 The surrounding scenery is lush, green, and quite beautiful.
-Hotels to stay at in this area include the Cypress Bend Motel, Starlite Motel, and Best Western Center Inn.
+One of the best places to stay nearby is the Cypress Bend Resort.

 Located in the Denison area, Lake Texoma was created in the place where the Red River and the Washita River meet.
 This is a very large and well-developed lake that is quite popular in the summer.
 The most fun things to do here are wind surfing, water skiing, and sailing.
 Fishermen also love this lake because there are dozens of species of fish that call Lake Texoma home, including bass, white crappie, and catfish.
-Take your pick of about a dozen marinas here and lots of campgrounds to call your home-base when you visit.
+Take your pick of about a dozen marinas here and lots of campgrounds to call your home base when you visit.
 Because of all of the exciting things to do here, Lake Texoma is actually a popular spring break destination for local college students as well.
 If you’re home base is the Denison area, you can stay at the Hampton Inn & Suites by Hilton Denison or the Best Western Plus Texoma Hotel & Suites for your lake trip.

 You’ll need to head a bit north of Jasper to reach Lake Sam Rayburn, which is another popular Texas reservoir.
 Expect to find green, lush woods and a tranquil spot that’ll ease your troubles away.
 This East Texas destination isn’t too far from Beaumont, but it is the largest lake that’s solely contained in the state of Texas.
 Come here to go swimming, water skiing, and fishing.
 Bass, catfish, and crappies are often caught by fishermen in this lake.
 To make a weekend out of it, you can stay at one of the nearby campsites and launch your boat from one of the marinas in the area.
 There’s also a nice golf course here, and the Sabine National Forest is an excellent hiking spot if you want to spend a little time on land.